radioactivearm/python-challenge/README.md

 # python-challenge
-This is a repo for my first python homework (PyBank and PyPoll challenges)
+Andy McRae
+python code for PyBank and PyPoll challenges for U of M Data Analytics Bootcamps